Anticipatory anxiety is a discomforting and disquieting mind game you play on yourself.

 1. Be Aware of Your Thoughts and Emotions

-Recognize all of the physical symptoms and take a moment to relax when you feel them coming on.
-You can do this by taking a few deep inhales and exhales.
+Recognize all of the anticipatory anxiety symptoms and take a moment to decompress when you feel them coming on.
+You can do this by practicing mindful breathing by taking a few deep inhales and exhales.
 Then, examine what you’re thinking about — the internal dialogue and the mental pictures that occurred when you feel your anxiety creeping up.

 2. Reason with Yourself

-Next, it’s important to counter the unrealistic and irrational thoughts with more realistic and evidence-based thoughts.
+Next, it’s important to counter the unwanted intrusive thoughts with more realistic and evidence-based thoughts.
 For example, if you see yourself in excruciating pain at the dentist’s office, counter that with the knowledge that you will actually be feeling no pain due to the Novocaine or other pain inhibitors you will receive.
-If you’re feeling anxious about an upcoming test, counter it by preparing adequately and envisioning yourself answering the questions and getting an awesome grade.
+If you’re feeling anxious or intense fear about an upcoming test, counter it by preparing adequately, envisioning yourself answering the questions, and getting an awesome grade.

 3. Affirm Your Thoughts with Evidence

 Anticipatory anxiety is a discomforting and disquieting mind game you play on yourself.
-But you can win if you become more aware of your thinking, and begin to challenge the irrational and unrealistic thinking by replacing it with more realistic, evidence-based thoughts.
+But you can win if you become more aware of your anxious thoughts, and begin to challenge irrational and unrealistic thinking by replacing it with a more realistic, evidence-based thought.
 Realistic thinking is not necessarily positive thinking, but it is more objective.
 Sometimes, people refer to it as scientific thinking, because it is based on evidence, not conjecture.
 And, more often than not, scientific thinking will help you avoid an anxiety-riddled outcome.

-So, the next time you start to feel anxious, try to implement realistic thinking and examine the evidence before you.
+So, the next time you start to feel anxious or intense fear, try to implement realistic thinking and examine the evidence before you.
 You may find yourself pleasantly surprised that the sources of your anticipatory anxiety vanish like clouds dispersing after a storm.
 If you feel like your anticipatory anxiety starts feeling unmanagement, it might be time to look into getting help.
 Talkspace offers online therapy that works with your schedule.